-A national debate threatening to over boil in Australia reached fever pitch on Tuesday with images connected to a horse race being projected onto one of the country’s most recognised and loved landmarks, the Sydney Opera House.
+A national debate threatening to boil over in Australia reached fever pitch on Tuesday, with images connected to a horse race being projected onto one of the country’s most recognised and loved landmarks, the Sydney Opera House.

-Although the argument on the face of it simply seems to be between those who are looking forward to what is now the richest turf race in the country (the Everest) at $13 million and those who don’t want to see the famous UNESCO World Heritage site tarnished, there is perhaps a deeper issue.
+Although the argument, on the face of it, simply seems to be between those who are looking forward to what is now the richest turf race in the country (the Everest) at $13 million and those who don’t want to see the famous UNESCO World Heritage site tarnished, there is perhaps a deeper issue.

 The gambling industry in Australia is a multibillion-dollar one and is becoming more powerful and more persuasive all the time.
-Australians are now regarded as arguably the most profuse gamblers in the world with an average of almost $1000 lost per year per person – the most of any developed country.
+Australians are now regarded as arguably the most profuse gamblers in the world, with an average of almost $1000 lost per year per person – the most of any developed country.

-The Everest Cup is only having its second outing this year as a race but has begun a major controversy.
+The Everest Cup is only having its second outing this year as a race, but has begun a major controversy.
 Racing New South Wales declared that the advertising of the runners’ colours on the Opera House has nothing to do with gambling and simply advertises the race itself, however others feel differently with betting turnover expected to be massive on this race.